 We assume that people usually engage in conversations in social public spaces such as restaurants, pubs, student center, or meeting rooms.
 Therefore, we can use Crowd++ to estimate the number of people talking, and use this information to assess the "crowded-ness" of these places.
-As a proofof-concept, we have deployed three smartphones running Crowd++, each in a different conference room at WINLAB, Rutgers University, to track the occupancy of each room.
-We have written a HotRoom smartphone app that samples the room every 15 minutes by recording the sound in the room for 5 minutes.
+As a proof of concept, we have deployed three smartphones running Crowd++, each in a different conference room at WINLAB, Rutgers University, to track the occupancy of each room.
+We have written a HotRoom smartphone app that samples the room every 15 min by recording the sound in the room for 5 min.
 We continuously ran this app in all three conference rooms for two weeks.

-The three conference rooms at WINLAB are shown in Figure 4.
-Two of them are in the main area (Room B and C), while the third one (Room A) is located in the left wing of the building that is connected to the main area through a long hallway.
-Room C is much larger than Room B, with the former holding 30 seats while the latter only 6 seats.
-The third one, Room A, can hold 8 seats.
-Usually Room A and B are more popular than Room C because a large portion of the meetings are often with only a small number of participants.
-This is further confirmed by the occupancy data of the three conference rooms that are observed Monday through Friday, as shown in Figure 2 and 3, where we sum up the inferred speaker count across different workdays from 9 am to 9 pm for two weeks.
+The three conference rooms at WINLAB are shown in Fig. 4.
+Two of them are in the main area (rooms B and C), while the third one (room A) is located in the left wing of a building that is connected to the main area through a long hallway.
+Room C is much larger than room B, with the former holding 30 seats and the latter only six seats.
+The third one, room A, can hold eight seats.
+Usually, rooms A and B are more popular than room C because a large portion of the meetings often have only a small number of participants.
+This is further confirmed by the occupancy data of the three conference rooms that are observed Monday through Friday, as shown in Figs. 2 and 3, where we sum up the inferred speaker count across different workdays from 9 a.m. to 9 p.m. for two weeks.
 Among the three conference rooms, A is the most popular one due to its more private location.
-For Room A, we observe two regular patterns: around 10 am, which is the regular meeting time for a WINLAB spinoff startup, and around 3:30 pm which is when most of the faculty meet their students.
+For room A, we observe two regular patterns: around 10 a.m., which is the regular meeting time for a WINLAB spinoff startup, and around 3:30 p.m., which is when most of the faculty meet their students.
 Room B is mostly occupied in the afternoon.
 Among the three conference rooms, room C is the least popular because it is a much larger space, usually reserved only for big events such as Ph.D. defense.
-Nonetheless, in many cases, only one person is inferred even in Room C. This can be an underestimation of the ground truth because usually the presenter talks dominantly during his/her defense.
+Nonetheless, in many cases, only one person is inferred, even in room C. This can be an underestimation of the ground truth because usually the presenter talks dominantly during his/her defense.